tretoef-estrella/THE-RECALIBRATION-PROTOCOL/README.md

 Enter 8 parameters, run through all 3 phases, download a JSON recovery report.
 Everything runs locally.

+### Run It On Any AI

+**[→ Try It Yourself](TRY-IT-YOURSELF.md)** — Copy one prompt, paste it into any LLM, and watch it diagnose itself.
+Four systems have already done it.
+None achieved Star State.

 ### Python Engine (CLI)

 ```bash